 How Fat Freezing Cells Works

 CoolSculpting reduces stubborn bulges with Cryolipolysis.
-This fat freezing treatment uses an applicator that isolates the target fat cells and exposes them to precise, controlled coolingtemperatures.
+This fat freezing treatment uses an applicator that isolates the target fat cells and exposes them to precise, controlled cooling.
 Those temperatures are cold enough to effectively “freeze” the subcutaneous fat without harming the skin’s surface.
 Once frozen, the fat cells will crystalize, and the cell’s membrane will rupture.
-If the cell’s membrane is damaged, the cell will no longer function properly and die.
+With a damaged membrane, the cell no longer functions properly and dies.
 When the fat cells die, the body triggers a response to dispose of them.
-Once they are gone, the fat cells cannotever regrow or expand.
-CoolSculpting provides all patients will long-term solutions for stubborn fat bulges by eliminating the fat cells.
-Cryolipolysis is like liposuction because they both remove the fat cell, this fat freezing technique is painless and non-invasive, unlike lipo.
+Once they are gone, the fat cells cannot regrow.
+CoolSculpting provides patients with long-term solutions for stubborn fat bulges by eliminating the fat cells.
+Cryolipolysis is like liposuction because they both remove the fat cells from the body.
+But this fat freezing technique is painless and non-invasive, unlike lipo.

 See real patient results >>